tonytino/brevity-bits/dynamic_to_do_list.markdown

 - Go to Hawaii in August

 - See my family before my 24th birthday

+- Get weight down to 190

+- Get weight down to 187

+- Get weight down to 185

+- Get weight down to 182

+- Get weight down to 180

 - Get weight down to 177